ibc-solidity/solidity-mpt/README.md

 # solidity-mpt

+## Disclaimer

+This package has not been audited.
+The developers take no responsiblity should this package be used in a production environment without first auditing sections applicable to you by a reputable auditing firm.

+## Introduction

-This provides a verification library for Merkle Particia Tree(MPT) in Solidity.
+This provides a verification library for Ethereum's Merkle Particia Tree(MPT) in Solidity.

 You can see an example that verifies a proof of ERC-20 contract's state(i.e. account balance) [here](./test/MPTProof.t.sol).